Discuss & Meet

 Approved applications are sent to the foster home.
 They'll be in touch with you to answer any questions you have and tell you more about the pet's time in foster care.
 If you're interested, they will schedule a meet & greet.

-Your meet & greet will be scheduled during one of our office hours, or at a time and place convenient to you and the foster home.
+Your meet & greet will be scheduled at a time and place convenient to you and the foster home.

 Happy gotcha day!
 Adoption fees are due at this time.
 You'll be sent home with his/her medical records and perhaps a special toy or blanket from their foster home.
 Congratulations!
 We'll be in touch with you after the adoption to make sure things are going smoothly and support you and your new family member.
 Check our resources page for tips for caring for your dog or cat.

 Dogs from Underdog Pet Rescue come with the following medical care already provided:

 Rabies, Distemper, and Bordetella Vaccinations (if old enough; up to date per age at time of adoption)

 4DX before Heartworm Test for dogs over 6 months of age

 Heartworm and Flea/Tick Preventative